jalil-salame/jalil-salame.github.io/content/crates.io_namespacing.md

 # Crates.io

-Crates.io is the default package repository of [cargo](https://github.com/rust-lang/cargo) which is the package manager and build system of Rust.
+Crates.io is the default package registry of [cargo](https://github.com/rust-lang/cargo) which is the package manager and build system of Rust.

 I have thoughts about cargo too, but lets keep this blog post on point by just speaking about the package registry.

-Crates.io gets a lot of things right; any package uploaded is read-only, if you want to patch a version because of a bug or vulnerability, you have to upload a new version.
+Crates.io gets a lot of things right; any package uploaded is read-only:

+If you want to patch a version because of a bug or vulnerability, you have to upload a new version.

 There is no way to delete a package version from the registry; you can *yank* it, but that only makes it so that you can't pull that version when adding a new dependency.

 This ensures that your code won't break if you are already using the yanked version, and makes sure that new users of the package will not